Hilarious true stories from the life or a rural doctor in Devon and Cornwall.

 In turn humorous, tragic and downright macabre...fascinating reading. - Town and Country.

-Dr Michael Sparrow has charted an unconventional course from the immaturity and uncertainty of life as a medical student, through hospital jobs and a six year spell in the Royal Air Force, to the immaturity and uncertainty of life as a rural GP.
+Dr Michael Sparrow, now happily settled on the Devon/Cornwall border, has charted an unconventional course from the immaturity and uncertainty of life as a medical student, through hospital jobs and a six year spell in the Royal Air Force, to the immaturity and uncertainty of life as a rural GP.
 Aged somewhere between qualification and retirement, he is delighted to have finally left the bottom rung of his career.